Skip to Content

 Glen Noonan

-Glen is an experienced non-executive director, board chair, chair of audit risk and finance committees, professional services partner and CEO.
+Glen is an experienced non-executive director, board chair, chair of audit risk and finance committees, professional services partner CEO and Adjunct Professor.
 He is the current CEO of Diabetes Victoria where he provides strategic direction and leadership to reduce the impact of all types of diabetes on individuals, families, communities, health systems and society.

 Previously Glen was a Senior Partner with PwC where he worked for 33 years, including 24 years as a Partner.
 He held a range of leadership roles and has extensive experience in digital transformation, strategy, growth, commercial and financial management, risk and audit.